mikiwieczorek/Multiple-Linear-Regression/README.md

     ## 98146 98148 98155 98166 98168 98177 98178 98188 98198 98199
     ##   219    44   332   183   212   204   201   103   214   232

-It makes sense for some zipcodes to be correlated with others.
-Even though each full zip code represents its own area, the zip code prefix represents a region in a given state (the are many zip codes with similar prefixes: 980, 981)
+<br>It makes sense for some zipcodes to be correlated with others.
+Even
+though each full zip code represents its own area, the zip code prefix represents a region in a given state (the are many zip codes with similar prefixes: 980, 981)